tambiasawo/Responsive-Website/README.md

-# Responsive-Website
+# Responsive-Blog

-A repsonsive Blog built with CSS and Magnific
+A repsonsive blog built with HTML, CSS and Magnific Popup